alphagov/smart-answers/.github/pull_request_template.md

-:warning: Only merge changes if you are happy for them to go live. :warning:

-This application is now [continuously deployed](https://docs.publishing.service.gov.uk/manual/development-pipeline.html#merge-your-own-pull-request).
-Merged changes are automatically deployed to staging and production.
+:warning: This application is Continuously Deployed: :warning:

+- Merged changes are automatically deployed to staging and production.

+- Make sure you follow [the guidance for deployments](https://docs.publishing.service.gov.uk/manual/development-pipeline.html#merge-your-own-pull-request) **before** you merge.

+- Check your branch is being deployed in the [Release app](https://release.publishing.service.gov.uk/applications/smartanswers), after merging.